zzy188zzy/megc_spotting_code/readme.md

 - Extracting facial features using Videomae-v2-ginat finetuned on the k710 dataset
 - Install Python package according to Actionformer
 - Run train_cas.py / train_samm.py (Pay attention to adjusting the path)
-- Run redetector.py to filter the candidate segments
+- Run redetector.py to filter the candidate segments(Select the best performing IoU for each role in each test dataset)